 The AP Exam administration is the culmination of all the hard work our students have done this year in their AP courses.
 Students will expect the AP Exams to be administered in a professional manner.
-Proctors should project confidence when providing the instructions and should be able to answer general questions with authority.
-To do this, you should review all of the documents that are distributed today before exam day, and please contact me with any questions.
+Proctors should project confidence when providing the instructions and be prepared to answer general questions with authority.
+To do this, you need to review all of the documents that are distributed today before exam day, and contact me with any questions.

 As a proctor, you must be attentive to the group of exam takers and make your presence known throughout the administration.
 You must carry out your responsibilities in an organized, friendly, and nondiscriminatory manner.
 During the exam, you must not read, eat, drink, engage in conversation, correct papers, or perform any activity not related to the administration.
-You may never discuss any multiple-choice or unreleased free-response content with anyone.
-You may only discuss free-response content if that specific content was released on the College Board website two days after the regularly scheduled exam administration.
+No one should see the exam content or student responses except the students as they take the exam.
+You may never discuss any multiple-choice and unreleased free-response exam content with anyone.
+You may only discuss free-response content if that specific content is released on the College Board website two days after the regularly scheduled exam administration.